At Long Last Love: Reception

 Despite the negative reviews, Roger Ebert gave the film a mildly positive review, awarding 2.5 stars out of 4: "It's impossible not to feel affection for At Long Last Love Peter Bogdanovich's much-maligned evocation of the classical 1930s musical.
 It's a light, silly, impeccably stylish entertainment...The movie's no masterpiece, but I can't account for the viciousness of some of the critical attacks against it.
 It's almost as if Bogdanovich is being accused of the sin of pride for daring to make a musical in the classical Hollywood style...Bogdanovich has too much taste, too sure a feel for the right tone, to go seriously wrong.
 And if he doesn't go spectacularly right, at least he provides small pleasures and great music."

 Filmink magazine wrote the film "has to be seen to be believed.
 Not a complete success as a film but glorious in its ambition.
 Once you get into the groove, it’s actually a lot of fun and Cybill is great.
 People were unnecessarily mean to it, but they’d been waiting with baseball bats for Bogdanovich for a long time.
 He tried again to make a star of Duilio Del Prete here – didn’t happen."

 At Long Last Love was listed in the 1978 book The Fifty Worst Films of All Time, was cited in The Golden Turkey Awards (winning the award for "The Worst Musical Extravaganza of All Time"), and was listed as a major financial disaster in The Hollywood Hall of Shame, all written by Harry and Michael Medved.

-At Long Last Love currently holds a 22% rating on Rotten Tomatoes based on 63 reviews.
+At Long Last Love currently holds a 23% rating on Rotten Tomatoes based on 64 reviews.
 The consensus summarizes: "Brought down by stiff performances and clumsy direction, At Long Last Love is a visually appealing but woefully misguided tribute to 1930s musicals."

-Some modern directors praised the film.
-Rian Johnson put At Long Last Love among his ten favorite musical films of the 1970s.
-He described the film: "I'm here to tell you, they were all wrong.
+Film director Rian Johnson put At Long Last Love among his ten favorite musical films of the 1970s.
+He went on to write: "I'm here to tell you, they were all wrong.
 This movie is a delight.
 My wife and I love everything about it, we even have this poster up in our kitchen.
 Pop some dom, put on some white gloves and enjoy."
-Johnson's wife, film historian Karina Longworth, reiterated this on her podcast You Must Remember This, calling At Long Last Love one of her favorite films and revealing the couple has a print of the movie poster hung in their kitchen.
+Johnson's wife, film historian Karina Longworth, reiterated this on her podcast You Must Remember This, calling At Long Last Love one of her favorite films.
+Writing in 2018, critic Richard Brody of The New Yorker described the movie as "an overlooked masterwork."